-You are going to need following two things in order to create any type of website of an online store.
+You are going to need the following two things in order to create any type of website for an online store.

-- Your store’s unique address on the web is Domain name, for example YOURSTORE.com
+- Your store’s unique address on the web is a Domain name, for example, YOURSTORE.com

-- You can consider Web Hosting to be a remote computer which stores the website and then serves it to the users who visits it.
+- You can consider Web Hosting to be a remote computer that stores the website and then serves it to the users who visit it.

 There are so many different domain providers that choosing the right one became a very difficult and confusing decision.
-To save you from getting into that hurdle we simply recommends Bluehost.
-And not only we suggest this, Bluehost is one of the few officially recommended hosting providers by WordPress.org as well.
-The reason for that is their reliability and affordable eCommerce web hosting including free domain name for a whole year.
-After that you will have to pay $6.95 per month.
+To save you from getting into that hurdle we simply recommend Bluehost.
+And not only we suggest this, But Bluehost is also one of the few officially recommended hosting providers by WordPress.org as well.
+The reason for that is their reliability and affordable eCommerce web hosting including a free domain name for a whole year.
+After that, you will have to pay $6.95 per month.

 You just need to visit bluehost.com and move the cursor to WordPress, then click on eCommerce and finally choose the plan according to your needs.

 After that a page will open in front of you with the options to select a hosting plan for your store.
-You can start your store with option named as Starter.
+You can start your store with an option named Starter.

 Next you just have to pick a domain name for your new online store.